Dynamics on free-by-cyclic groups: Train track maps and full irreducibility

-The proof of Theorem~\ref{T:new iwip main}, will be given after establishing a sequence of lemmas.
-To begin, we choose a positive cocycle $z$ representing a primitive integral class $u \in \A=\A_{X_\f}$ and an associated fibration $\fib_z$ defining the finite connected topological graphs $\Theta_z$ and $\Theta_{x,z}$ for all $x \in \mathbb{S}^1$---see Definition \ref{D:Theta_z}.
-Recall that the time $1$ map $\flow_1^z$ of the reparametrized flow is the first return map for $\Theta_z$ and is denoted
+Note that by Lemma~\ref{L:tt-tame} the map $f$ is tame.
+We equip $\Gamma$ with the linear and metric structures making $f$ into a combinatorial graph map (see Lemma~\ref{L:linear maps expanding on all scales} and Corollary~\ref{cor:find_combinatorial_metric}), and then construct the corresponding folding line and the folded mapping torus $X_\f$.
+We assume $z$ is a positive cocycle representing a primitive integral class $u \in \A = \A_{X_\f}$ and that $\fib_z$ is an associated fibration defining the connected topological graph $\Theta_z$ and $\Theta_{x,z}$ for all $x \in \mathbb S^1$---see Definition \ref{D:Theta_z}.
+Recall that the time $1$ map $\flow_1^z$ of the reparameterized flow is the first return map for $\Theta_z$ and is denoted

 From Corollary \ref{C:all h.e.}, $\f_z$ is a homotopy equivalence and $\f_z(V \Theta_z) = V \Theta_z$. \end{conv}

 By Corollary \ref{C:perturbed semidirect product}, the inclusion induces an isomorphism $\pi_1(\Theta_z) \cong \ker(u)$, which we use to identify $\ker(u) = \pi_1(\Theta_z)$.
 Then $\f_z$ induces the monodromy $(\f_z)_* = \fee_u \in \Out(\ker(u))$.